dcostan/sec/README.md

 # Sec Development Environment
 The Simplified Educational Computer is an immaginary microprocessor invented to teach students how the computer works.
 This program lets you to write and execute in an emulated environment the sec-assembler code.

-## Installing from source package (linux)
+## Installing from source package
 This program is distributed as binary for amd64 architectures via the .run file, but if you want this program to run on other architectures you need to build it.
+These instructions are for linux, but the source tarball can be used also for windows.
 * Download and extract the .tar.gz file
 * Enter on the **interpreter** directory
 * Run ``make`` and ``sudo make install``